danube-messaging/danube/README.md

   * [**Danube CLI**](https://github.com/danube-messaging/danube/tree/main/danube-cli): For handling message publishing and consumption.
   * [**Danube Admin CLI**](https://github.com/danube-messaging/danube/tree/main/danube-admin-cli): For managing and interacting with the Danube cluster, including broker, namespace, and topic management.

+## Getting Started

+### Run Metadata Store (ETCD)

+todo

+### Run Danube Broker on the Local Machine

+todo

+### Use Danube CLI to Publish and Consume Messages

+todo

+For detailed instructions on how to run Danube Broker on different platforms, please refer to the [documentation](https://danube-docs.dev-state.com/).

 ## Development environment

 Continuously working on enhancing and adding new features.

 **Contributions are welcome**, check [the open issues](https://github.com/danube-messaging/danube/issues) or report a bug you encountered or a needed feature.

-The crates part of the Danube workspace:
+**The crates part of the Danube workspace**:

 * danube-broker - The main crate, danube pubsub platform
   * danube-reliable-dispatch - Part of danube-broker, responsible of reliable dispatching